 - Trans fat is made when vegetable oil is turned into a semi-solid or solid state through the process of hydrogenation

 - Most food companies and other restaurants use trans fat to improve the taste and texture of food and increase the shelf life of food products

 - Consuming high levels of trans fat boosts the amount of bad cholesterol in the body, which can clog blood vessels and increase the risk of heart disease and stroke

 Is Coconut Oil A Trans Fat?

-, which is different than a trans fat.
-Saturated fat occurs naturally in food, whereas trans fat is man-made.
+As mentioned above, coconut oil is a saturated fat, different from trans fat.
+Saturated fat occurs naturally in food, whereas trans fat is artificial.
 Trans fat is made to resemble saturated fat.

-For a long time, saturated fat has been deemed unhealthy by the FDA and has been the target of negative public relations campaigns from competitor oil industries.
+For a long time, the FDA has deemed saturated fat unhealthy and has been the target of negative public relations campaigns from competitor oil industries.
 This misinformation was intended to lead the mainstream away from coconut oil.

-However, the negative messages about coconut oil’s threat to health are being systematically discredited, and is being recognized as one of the healthiest oil in the world with extensive benefits, by many medical and scientific researchers.
+However, the negative messages about coconut oil’s threat to health are being systematically discredited and recognized as one of the healthiest oil in the world with extensive benefits by many medical and scientific researchers.

-Coconut oil has been used for thousands of years by some of the healthiest cultures on the planet.
-Aside from that, studies conducted in Papua New Guinea and Polynesian Islands, where the diet consists primarily of coconut and is high in saturated fat but low in dietary cholesterol and sucrose, have shown stroke and heart disease to be completely absent.
+Coconut oil has been used for thousands of years by some of the world’s healthiest cultures.
+Aside from that, studies conducted in Papua New Guinea and the Polynesian Islands, where the diet consists primarily of coconut and is high in saturated fat but low in dietary cholesterol and sucrose, have shown stroke and heart disease to be completely absent.
 Studies of ancient cultures alone should rebuff the preposterous claims against coconut oil and saturated fats.

-Fats are a necessary part of our daily diet and are healthy for you.
-You just have to choose the right fats and consume high quality.
+Fats are a necessary part of our daily diet and are healthy.
+However, you have to choose the right fats and consume high-quality.